Man with the Screaming Brain: Plot

 William/Yegor and Robo-Jackie chase Tatoya around town.
 William gets involved in a car crash with his foot underneath a car and Tatoya makes another attempt to kill William by setting the leaking car gasoline alight.
 Jackie saves him and is presumed dead in the explosion.
 After avoiding some bar punks that believe William "raped Tatoya on her wedding day", William/Yegor begin suffering brain damage due to their cells not able to coexist in the same head.
 Jackie, who had survived the explosion, appears and attempts to kill Tatoya by throwing her off a bridge; until Tatoya stabs Jackie's brain, causing her to malfunction, and has Jackie thrown off the bridge.
 William chases Tatoya through the subway construction and the sewer and finally kills Tatoya by dropping her in sewer river, but not before taking back the ring.
 William and Jackie then confess their love for each other before Jackie's batteries finally die, as does William due to the brain cells of him and Yegor wearing out.
-Pavel brings William, Jackie and Tatoya's body back to Dr. Ivanov to fix them; as he had earlier found a way to make William and Yegor's brain cells coexist in the same head.
+Pavel brings William, Jackie and Tatoya's body back to Dr. Ivanov to fix them, as he had earlier found a way to make William and Yegor's brain cells coexist in the same head.

-The movie ends with William back in the U.S. six months later, still sharing his body with Yegor's brain now completely synched and stabilized.
+Six months later, William has returned to the U.S. and is still sharing his body with Yegor's brain now completely synchronized and stabilized.
 He goes to a brain trauma benefit with Jackie, whose brain had been transferred into Tatoya's body.